Libertree/libertree/USAGE.md

 ### Ruby services

-Libertree needs three Ruby services running: the frontend, the backend and job processing.
+Libertree consists of two main components: the frontend and the backend.
+In addition to these two services, there are job processing scripts for both frontend and backend.
 The websocket server is optional.
 Some of these services might be served by more than one process or daemon.

 #### Backend